Hibaldstow: History

 Hibaldstow was founded as a Roman legionary 'roadside fort' on Ermine Street, the road from Lincoln to the Humber; later it became a posting station.
 The earliest evidence for occupation suggests a date in the late first century.
 Occupation continued into the late fourth century.
 There is no Iron Age settlement evidence from the Roman site itself.

-The village name derives from Saint Hygbald – a Northumbrian missionary who came to the area in the latter part of the 7th century.
+The village name derives from Saint Hybald – a Northumbrian missionary who came to the area in the latter part of the 7th century.
 Described as a 'shadowy figure' the missionary became Abbot of Bardney and later a saint.
 Three churches around the village – then known as Ceceseg – became dedicated to him when he was made a saint.
-The name 'Hibaldstow' comes from Old English Hygebald+stow, for "Place where St. Hygebald is buried".
+The name 'Hibaldstow' comes from Old English Hygebald+stow, for "Place where St Hygebald is buried".
 From 1066 to 1087 the village was referred to as "Hibaldestowa".
-It appeared in the 1086 Domesday Book as "Hiboldestou".
+It appeared in the Domesday Book of 1086 as "Hiboldestou".
 Variations in the spelling are many, even within a single document.
 Some writers have suggested that the name was originally Hubba, a Danish commander or leader.

 In 1916 Cox stated: "In this parish, on the old line of the Ermine Street, is the entrenched camp of Gainsthorpe, where Roman coins and traces of pavement have been found.
 It is said that this hamlet was uprooted by men of the neighbouring villages, as it had become a mere nest of highwaymen preying upon travellers on the lonely road."

-In 1885 Kellys noted a Wesleyan and a Primitive Methodist chapel, and an 1874 built board school.
-Principal landowners were the Duke of St Albans PC and Sir Hugh Arthur Henry Cholmeley, bart DL JP.
+In 1885 Kellys documented Wesleyan and Primitive Methodist chapels, and an 1874-built board school.
+Principal landowners were the Duke of St Albans and Sir Hugh Arthur Henry Cholmeley.
 Agricultural production of the parish was chiefly wheat barley and turnips.